Welcome to the OTT Conference 2021, co-hosted by the German Council on Foreign Relations (DGAP).

-Building capacity and resilience of European think tanks, hosted by European Policy Centre (EPC), Brussels
+Building capacity and resilience of European think tanks, organised by the European Policy Centre (EPC), Brussels

-Panelists: Fabian Zuleeg (Managing Director, EPC) and Sophie Pornschlegel (Senior Policy Analyst, EPC)
+Panelists: Fabian Zuleeg (EPC) and Sophie Pornschlegel (EPC)

 How think tanks operate has a significant impact on democracy: they can support it by providing policymakers with evidence-based policy advice or undermine it by deliberately manipulating policymaking and public opinion.
 In addition, COVID-19 has created a volatile environment for think tanks, especially in terms of governance and financial resources.
 The well-being of the sector is thus more crucial than ever to ensure independence and ethical standards.
 In this interactive online session, we would like to discuss with other European thinktankers how to build capacity and resilience of the sector and, more specifically, propose the establishment of a “European Think Tank Centre” or “European Alliance of Independent Think Tanks”, which could advocate for the interests of the sector towards EU institutions, create a common framework of cooperation and joint ethical standards, and help support think tanks in European countries that have experienced democratic erosion.